2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/as-list.md

 ---
-uid: HowTo.DynamicCode.AsList
+uid: NetCode.DynamicCode.AsList
 ---
 # AsList(...) - Magic Lists

 In razor you prefer a simple `@Something.Property` syntax.
-If you only have one item, you'll use [](xref:HowTo.DynamicCode.AsDynamic).
+If you only have one item, you'll use [](xref:NetCode.DynamicCode.AsDynamic).
 When you need a list to go through, you use `AsList(...)`.

 ## How it works